veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 I ❤️ Crystal
 {% endhighlight %}

-We can see that our binary works as expected and emoji shard emojizes our string.
+We can see that our binary works as expected and emoji shard successfully added as a dependency.
 Looks easy, right?
 It's time to add some tests.

 ## Writing tests